carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 we cannot know for sure.

 Let's take a look at how we can calculate the 95% confidence interval in R.
-First, we sample 1000 observations of female heights and calculate the mean, as in the previous episode.
+First, we sample 1000 observations of female heights and calculate the sample mean, as in the previous episode.
 Then, we calculate the standard error as the standard deviation divided by the square root of the sample size.
 Note the use of the `sd()` function, which returns the standard deviation